Home | About | Donate | Contact Us

 Tree of life rug with sunrise on outer edges.

 One of the first reliefs projects that brought relief was a convoy of many vehicles carrying food, medicines, and clothing from San Francisco, California.
 It was headed by Paul Bloom to cover the the Big Mountain, Arizona.
 Then, another convoy of relief came in from Los Angeles, California and San Diego, California.
 The San Diego support relief convoy headed by Bob Hozman and Nancy Harvey.
 The Los Angeles convoy relief aid that came from Los Angeles, California was sponsored by Veterans Peace Action Team (V.P.A.T), chairman, Nane Alejandrez.
-Then, soon another convoy was started from Salt Lake City, Utah, (Linda Myers and Rose Hulligan) which later turned into Adopt-an-Elder.
-Arlene Hamiliton and Roberta Blackgoat ("Broken Rainbow" - featured motion picture) had started a weaving project called Weaving for Freedom.
+Grace Yellow Hammer had started an grass root organization adopting an elder in late 1980's.
+She soon gave consent and list of names to Linda Myers in 1997 for which later turned into Adopt-an-Elder.
+Then the California convey ceased.
+The adopt-an-elder convoy arrived from Salt Lake City, Utah, (Linda Myers and Rose Hulligan).
+Rose Hulligan husband drew the two hands together symbol to Grace Yellow Hammer in early 1992.
+Arlene Hamiliton and Roberta Blackgoat Roberta Blackgoat (Broken Rainbow - featured 1985 Acedemy Award Winner documentary ) had started a weaving project called Weaving for Freedom.

 Today, every donation helps with sustaining the message directly from the elders, livestock, cultural education with the youth, X-Mas gifts to the children who come from traditional family who cannot afford gifts.

 Four Winds Weavers seeks to bring the message of helping our mother earth and our people.
-We are creating an cultural education and environment awareness that will help sustain our future and our mother earth future.
+The traditional Navajo people are Indigneous People.
+They are commonly recognized at United Nation Declaration on the rights of Indigneous Peoples.
+Link We are creating an educational and environmental awareness that will help sustain our future and our Mother Earth future.
 Your contributions and support is greatly appreciated.